IBM/blockchain-network-on-kubernetes/README.md

 Blockchain is a shared, immutable ledger for recording the history of transactions.
 The Linux Foundation’s Hyperledger Fabric, the software implementation of blockchain IBM is committed to, is a permissioned network.
 For developing any blockchain use-case, the very first thing is to have a development environment for Hyperledger Fabric to create and deploy the application.
 Hyperledger Fabric network can be setup in multiple ways.
 * [Hyperledger Fabric network On-Premise](http://hyperledger-fabric.readthedocs.io/en/release-1.0/build_network.html)
 * Using [Blockchain as a service](https://console.bluemix.net/catalog/services/blockchain) hosted on [IBM Cloud](https://console.bluemix.net/).
 IBM Cloud provides you Blockchain as a service with a Starter Membership Plan and Enterprise Membership Plan.
-* Hyperledger Fabric network using [Kubernetes APIs]((https://console.bluemix.net/containers-kubernetes/catalog/cluster)) on [IBM Cloud Container Service](https://console.bluemix.net/containers-kubernetes/catalog/cluster)
+* Hyperledger Fabric network using [Kubernetes APIs]((https://console.bluemix.net/containers-kubernetes/catalog/cluster)) on [IBM Cloud Kubernetes Service](https://console.bluemix.net/containers-kubernetes/catalog/cluster)

-This code pattern demonstrates the steps involved in setting up your business network on **Hyperledger Fabric using Kubernetes APIs on IBM Cloud Container Service**.
+This code pattern demonstrates the steps involved in setting up your business network on **Hyperledger Fabric using Kubernetes APIs on IBM Cloud Kubernetes Service**.

 Hosting the Hyperledger Fabric network on IBM Cloud provides you many benefits like multiple users can work on the same setup, the setup can be used for different blockchain applications, the setup can be reused and so on.
 Please note that the blockchain network setup on Kubernetes is good to use for demo scenarios but for production, it is recommended to use IBM Blockchain as a service hosted on IBM Cloud.

 #### Kubernetes Cluster

-[IBM Cloud Container Service](https://console.bluemix.net/containers-kubernetes/catalog/cluster) allows you to create a free cluster that comes with 2 CPUs, 4 GB memory, and 1 worker node.
+[IBM Cloud Kubernetes Service](https://console.bluemix.net/containers-kubernetes/catalog/cluster) allows you to create a free cluster that comes with 2 CPUs, 4 GB memory, and 1 worker node.
 It allows you to get familiar with and test Kubernetes capabilities.
 However they lack capabilities like persistent NFS file-based storage with volumes.

 To setup your cluster for maximum availability and capacity, IBM Cloud allows you to create a fully customizable, production-ready cluster called _standard cluster_. _Standard clusters_ allow highly available cluster configurations such as a setup with two clusters that run in different regions, each with multiple worker nodes.
 Please see https://console.bluemix.net/docs/containers/cs_planning.html#cs_planning_cluster_config to review other options for highly available cluster configurations.